High Quality DNA-Peptide Conjugates

 us for a quotation.

 Oligonucleotide-Peptide conjugates (OPCs) are chimeric molecules composed of a nucleic acid portion covalently linked to a peptide.
 Potential applications for oligo-peptide constructs are in fields ranging from therapeutics to nanotechnology.
-Oligonucleotides have been attached to a number of peptides to enhance the cellular membrane permeability1,2 and to study the molecular requirements for enzyme activity3.
+Oligonucleotides have been attached to a number of peptides to enhance the cellular membrane permeability1,2 and study the molecular requirements for enzyme activity3.
 In addition, oligonucleotide-peptide conjugates have been used in several sensing systems4 .
 When conjugated to peptides, oligonucleotides are more resistant to nculeases5 and enhance duplex formation when linked to cationic peptide6.

 Conjugation of these large and functionalized molecules is often hindered by side-reactions.
 To overcome such difficulty, we apply different synthetic approaches for the chemical synthesis of oligonucleotide peptide conjugates.
 The two most common approaches are: